iWriteGigs

 Question #13

-A All fatty acids have only double bonds.
+A All fatty acids have the same chain length.

 C The more hydrogen atoms attached to carbon atoms, the more saturated a fatty acid is.